Prison Colouring Book Contest Winners made into Four Posters!

 - Discovering any possible barriers to the above which stand in the way of linkage to care and eventual elimination of hepatitis C (and B) in BC’s federal prisons

 The rest of this detailed article is available as a pdf, which you can download here:

 NEW PRISONER HEPATITIS OUTREACH MATERIALS AND SERVICES ANNOUNCED TODAY!
-(Jan 27, 2017)
+(Jan 27, 2017, UPDATED Sept 19, 2018)

 Philip Wilkin, Chair of HepCBC’s Prison Outreach Committee, is very pleased to announce today the launch of a new pamphlet, a toll-free phone “Hotline” for prisoners, and a new Hepatitis Prison Outreach webpage.
 The pamphlet, “Hepatitis C: Breaking Down the Bars between Prison Health and Public Health,” will be widely distributed to prisoners and their allies over the coming weeks.
 It invites prisoners, their families and allies, and prison-experienced individuals to contact the Committee for its services: Confidential phone or email information and support, or mailed written materials tailored to the prisoner’s needs.
 The people answering queries will have lived-experience with either hepatitis B or C, or inside the prison system, or both.
 They understand confidentiality issues, are non-judgemental, and are committed to listening carefully while doing their best to help.
 Most are, at this point at least, very dedicated volunteers.